General terms and conditions for the provision and maintenance of software

 4. Maintenance and Customer Service

 4.1.
-The SUPPLIER shall assume the maintenance of the software within the framework of the MAINTENANCE CONTRACT.
+The PROVIDER shall assume the maintenance of the SOFTWARE within the framework of the MAINTENANCE CONTRACT.
 Maintenance includes the correction of errors and the optimisation of existing functionalities by providing updates, patches, new versions or new releases.

 4.2.
-The SUPPLIER shall provide the CUSTOMER with a customer service if necessary within the framework of a separate support contract.
-Customer service is the first point of contact after the commissioning of the software by the CUSTOMER.
-It is available to the CUSTOMER for general questions, user support («Second-Level Support»), in the event of a malfunction and failure of the application, for questions and problems during operation, and for reporting errors. «First-Level Support» is organised internally by the CUSTOMER.
+The PROVIDER shall provide the CUSTOMER with a customer service if necessary within the framework of a separate support contract.
+Customer service is the first point of contact after the commissioning of the SOFTWARE by the CUSTOMER.
+It is available to the CUSTOMER for general questions, user support («SECOND-LEVEL SUPPORT»), in the event of a malfunction and failure of the application, for questions and problems during operation, and for reporting errors. «FIRST-LEVEL SUPPORT» is organised internally by the CUSTOMER.

 4.3.
 Customer service qualifies errors or requests for further development and prioritises the CUSTOMER’S error messages.
-Errors are managed in the SUPPLIER’S support system.
+Errors are managed in the PROVIDER’S support system.

 5. Remuneration and Payment Terms